-3. Methodology
+3 Research Methodology

-The research design adopted for this study is essentially a quantitative survey.
-Purposive sampling technique was used to pick the six states of the north central Nigeria for the investigation.
+The research design adopted for this study is essentially a descriptive survey design.
+Purposive sampling techniques was use to pick the six states of the north central Nigeria for the investigation.
 The study population comprises of the internally displaced person in Benue, FCT, Kogi, Kwara, Nasarawa, Niger and Plateau.
 The actual population of the IDPs across the Camp is 63,983 IDPs which forms the unit of inquiries across the 76 IDPs camps in the study area.
-Taro Yemane formula was used to determine the sample size of 397 which was randomly distributed among the chosen respondents.
-The questionnaire distributed was designed on a five-point Likert scale where 1 -represent strongly disagreed and 5-represent strongly agreed.
-The collated data was analyzed using frequency, percentages and mean index score while the hypothesis was tested using chisquare statistics.
+Taro Yemane formula was use to determine the sample size of 397 which was randomly distributed among the chosen respondents.
+The questionnaires distributed was design on a five-point Likert scale where 1 -represent strongly disagreed and 5-represent strongly agreed.
+The collated data was analyzed using frequency, percentages and mean index score while the hypothesis was tested using chi-square statistics.